 Every IVA retencion operation requires the withholding agent to issue a Comprobante de Retencion Electronico (CRE), classified as DTE type 11 within El Salvador's Documento Tributario Electronico system.
 Without a valid CRE, the supplier cannot claim their withheld amount as a tax credit.

 The CRE is transmitted in JSON format and must receive a Sello de Recepcion (a reception stamp/UUID) from the Ministerio de Hacienda to be considered valid.
+For broader validation context, see El Salvador's DTE and Sello de Recepcion rules.
 You can issue CREs individually per transaction or consolidate multiple withholding operations into a single document, which is practical for high-volume AP operations processing dozens of supplier invoices per period.

 Your system needs to store both the CRE and its corresponding Sello de Recepcion.
 Auditors will match these against your F-07 declarations, and any mismatch between the withholding amounts reported and the CREs issued creates immediate compliance exposure.